KTern/docs-center/docs/content/integrations-guide/ipsectunneling-and-vpn-connection/_index.en.md

 ## I. Client-side IPSec Tunnel Connectivity

-### Introduction

-The KTern.AI facilitates client-side IPSec Tunnel connectivity with any NetWeaver systems of SAP like SAP ECC, SAP S/4HANA, SAP CRM , SAP SRM and SAP BW enabling seamless integration with the KTern.AI using IPsec Tunneling.
+The KTern.AI facilitates client-side IPSec Tunnel connectivity with any NetWeaver systems of SAP like SAP ECC, SAP S/4HANA, SAP CRM , SAP SRM and SAP BW enabling seamless integration with the KTern.AI.

 KTern.AI connects to SAP system via standard SAP RFC protocol, inorder to call RFC enabled function modules (SAP Business APIs).
 This connectivity can be enabled via IPSec tunnelling approach by the customer.